 Day 2: Tour to Serengeti National Park

-After having your breakfast you’ll depart for Serengeti national park via the beautiful high lying farmland of ngorongoro conservation area while having a game viewing on route to Serengeti National park.
+After having your breakfast you’ll depart for Serengeti national park via the beautiful high lying farmland of the Ngorongoro conservation area while having a game viewing en route to Serengeti National park.
 Leaving the highlands behind, we descend into the heart of wild Africa – the Serengeti National Park – with its endless plains, rolling into the distance as far as the eye can see.

 We have another full day in this wonderful park, marking the second night of our itinerary: .
 Wake up call at 0600am, have just a cup of hot coffee then proceed for the early morning game drive, this morning game drive is very important as you will be able to witness the early morning kills from the big five.
-After the game drive, drive back to the Lodge at 0930am for the main breakfast, there after proceed with your game drive, Our guides will choose the best spotting locations for the time of the year.
-We can spend time at the Hippo pool watching these majestic animals laze about in the fresh water happily living alongside the crocodiles, watch a big pride of lions, be in the middle of the migration, sometimes surrounded by wildebeest, sometimes by zebras, which travel with the wildebeest.
-We journey from the wide open plains to the kopjes.
-These volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top we can look out across the vast grasslands of the Serengeti.
-This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain games; elephants, giraffe, zebra, wildebeest, lions and it you are lucky the elusive leopard and cheetah, as well as huge amounts of interesting bird life, from the elegant secretary birds to the flightless ostrich.
+After the game drive, drive back to the Lodge at 0930am for the main breakfast, thereafter proceeding with your game drive, Our guides will choose the best spotting locations for the time of the year.
+We can spend time at the Hippo pool watching these majestic animals laze about in the freshwater happily living alongside the crocodiles, watch a big pride of lions, be in the middle of the migration, sometimes surrounded by wildebeest, sometimes by zebras, which travel with the wildebeest.
+We journey from the wide-open plains to the kopjes.
+These volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top, we can look out across the vast grasslands of the Serengeti.
+This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain games; elephants, giraffe, zebra, wildebeest, lions and if you are lucky the elusive leopard and cheetah, as well as huge amounts of the interesting birdlife, from the elegant secretary birds to the flightless ostrich.
 We return to our special tented camp dinner & overnight.